samuelberven/micro-track/ROADMAP.md

 # Roadmap for Microtransaction Insights

-Our roadmap reflects a commitment to continuously evolving the platform to improve performance, scalability, and user experience.
+This roadmap reflects a commitment to continuously evolving the platform to improve performance, scalability, and user experience.
 Each phase builds on the work already completed—transforming a school project into a modern, production-ready application that leverages cutting-edge technologies.

 ## Short-Term Goals (Q2 2025)